kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ### Week 1

-- Start the release cycle
-- Ensure you have joined the following Google Groups:
-  - [kubernetes-dev]
-  - [kubernetes-sig-release]
-  - [kubernetes-release-team]
-  - [kubernetes-sig-leads]
-  - [release-managers][release-managers-group]: Request membership for you and your shadow(s) from the [Release Managers group][release-managers-group]

-- While the release team lead has always been a stakeholder in getting security fixes out the door, the Kubernetes security disclosures and response policy has evolved into something more formal.
-The documents linked below are required reading for an incoming release team lead, who must understand and abide by the embargo policy.
+**While the Release Team Lead has always been a stakeholder in getting security fixes out the door, the Kubernetes security disclosures and response policy has evolved into something more formal.
+The documents linked below are required reading for an incoming Release Team Lead, who must understand and abide by the embargo policy.**

-  - [Security in the release process][security-release-process]
+- [Security Release Process][security-release-process]
 - [Private distributors and Embargo Policy][private-distributors-list]

+#### Starting the release cycle

+- Complete a [Release Team Lead onboarding issue][rtl-onboarding] for the Lead and RT Lead Shadows
 - Ensure the release team is fully filled, with members subscribed to the [kubernetes-release-team] and [kubernetes-sig-release] groups.
 - Ensure top-level OWNERS_ALIASES only includes Release Team personnel from four (4) releases, including the current one.
 - Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md